 What is a scope, and how does it work?
 Where are scopes used?

 A scope is an organizational label used in the system to indicate an area of interest, focus, or responsibility.
 System Administrators create and manage the list of scopes.
-System Administrators can add scopes to portfolios, opportunities, applications, and administrators to better define relationships, organizational structure, and management of those items in the system.
+System Administrators can add scopes to portfolios, opportunities, applications, reviewer groups, reference questionnaires and administrators to better define relationships, organizational structure, and management of those items in the system.

 Examples of scopes: College of Business Art Department School of Nursing Economics